 A refrigerator or micro-fridge with microwave is provided in each room/apartment and is the only refrigeration unit permitted inside the residence halls.
 The refrigerator or micro-fridge may not be removed from the room or altered at any time.
 To report issues regarding your refrigeration unit, contact the Campus Services Office at extension 8076.

-Stand-alone microwaves are provided in Columbia Village and Harris Village.
-Microwaves are permitted in Southgate Apartments provided they do not exceed 15 amps and 700 watts.
+Stand-alone microwaves are provided in Columbia Village, Greek Village and Harris Village.
+Microwaves are permitted in Southgate and Mary Star of the Sea Apartments provided they do not exceed 15 amps and 700 watts.
 All microwaves must be plugged directly into the wall outlet.
-Students living in Harris Village, Columbia Village and Southgate Apartments are permitted to have the following UL-approved appliances in the kitchen area of the apartment: toasters, rice cookers, crock-pots, electric George Foreman Grills and hot-air popcorn poppers.
+Students living in Harris Village, Greek Village, Mary Star of the Sea, Columbia Village or Southgate Apartments are permitted to have the following UL-approved appliances in the kitchen area of the apartment: toasters, rice cookers, crock-pots, electric George Foreman Grills and hot-air popcorn poppers.
 Appliances are prohibited in individual bedrooms in apartment-style residence halls.
 All electric cords must be UL-approved.
 Power strips are required to have a surge protector and cannot be connected to another surge protector or device that enables multiple devices to be plugged in.

 The possession of the following appliances/items is prohibited: hot plates, pressure cookers, convection ovens, halogen lamps, lava lamps, plastic shade Medusa lamps or plastic shade multicolored lamps, percolator or electric coffee makers without auto shut-off features, oil lamps, candle lamps, air conditioners, heaters, fryers, additional microwaves than what is provided in the room by the university, additional refrigerators than what is provided in the room by the university, additional freezers than what is provided in the room by the university, bed risers, lofting systems, lighter fluids, charcoal grills, propane grills and propane tanks.